Events

 Thursday

 This webinar will highlight why it's essential to select the right research design and methodology for your study, covering the main features of each.
 Research design acts as the plan that shapes your project, helping you address your research questions or goals.
 Research methodology puts this plan into action by outlining the techniques and processes used to gather and analyze data.
 Both are key to ensuring your research is thorough and systematic.
 The webinar will also share strategies and practical advice for choosing suitable methods and combining different study elements logically to answer your research questions effectively.
 This webinar is part of the series: Capacity Building for Applied STEM Education and Behavioral Sciences Research.
-Register

 July 2026